thanhtrungcpag/java-knowledge/basic/DependencyInjectionAndIoC/Annotation/readme.md

 1. Enable component scanning in spring config file
 2. Add the @component annotation to your Java Classes.
 3. Retrieve bean from Spring container.

+## Depencency Injection

+Spring @Autowired annotation is used for automatic dependency injection.

+It allow Spring to resolve and inject colloborating bean into our bean.

+It will automatically scan the components in the current package and sub-package.
+If we have mutilple compoment base on one interface, we can use @qualifier annotation to resolve the conflict.